keeganchua/keeganchua/README.md

 - 👋 Hi, I’m @keeganchua
 - 👀 I’m interested in network programming.
-- 🌱 I’m currently learning Jpcap (Capture Network Traffic in Java)
+- 🌱 I’m currently learning how to capture network traffic (exploring on npcap https://npcap.com/).
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at hengquan0204@gmail.com